-Please note that certain cleaning supplies, particularly hand sanitizer and cleaning wipes, may be in short supply.
 Units are encouraged to establish internal controls as needed to ensure supplies remain adequate.
-Free cleaning supplies from campus inventories can be obtained by completing an online request.
 If faculty, staff, and/or volunteers have allergies or chemical sensitivities to cleaning supplies and/or the use of cleaning supplies in their work area, they should consult their Divisional Disability Representative (DDR).

-University employees who violate this policy and/or associated policies, protocols, or procedures may be subject to disciplinary action, up to and including termination of employment, in accordance with the relevant policies and procedures applicable to their employee category.
+University faculty and staff who violate this policy and/or associated policies, protocols, or procedures will be subject to disciplinary action, up to and including termination of employment, in accordance with the relevant policies and procedures applicable to their employee category.